wallarm/product-documentation/docs/latest/about-wallarm/subscription-plans.md

     The Advanced API Security subscription plan is sold as an add-on for Cloud Native WAAP.

+* **API Attack Surface** provides a comprehensive view of publicly exposed APIs and related information with zero deployment and minimal configuration.

 ## Subscription plans

 | Feature | Cloud Native WAAP | WAAP + Advanced API Security |